daniellawright/personal-website/README.md

 ### Use my personal website as a template:

 - Clone this repository: `git clone https://github.com/daniellawright/personal-website`
-- Open `index.html` and customize with your content!
+- Open `index.html` and customize with your content 🤓

 ---